 Therefore, it was very useful that Gabriel went through all the gear and safety regulations before we entered the water.

 You never know if some detail is lost in the mist for people like me who go on dive adventures only now and then!

 A great reminder of personal fallibility.

 Pre-Dive Briefing In The Waves (And A Long Surface Swim)

-After all the gear is assembled and checked, correctly attached to my body, and approved by Gabriel we head for the beach.
+After all the gear was assembled and checked, correctly attached to my body, and approved by Gabriel, we headed for the beach.

 In the small waves, everyone gathers, and Gabriel goes through today’s dive, including security and dissemination of diving partners for safety.

 I feel informed and ready, although there was a small detail that my level of Spanish did not pick up.
 The length of the surface swim!